Skip to main content

 Empowering entrepreneurs to adopt climate adaptation technology for drinking water

 In coastal regions of Bangladesh, a country often described as “the ground zero of climate change,” EGC affiliate Mushfiq Mobarak and coauthor Islamul Haque found an urgent need for secure drinking water solutions.
 While researching the economic effects of sea level rise and increased groundwater salinity on agricultural practices, the researchers discovered that the rise in groundwater salinity has also created a pressing drinking water shortage.
-In response, the team switched their research focus and began collaborating with BRAC, the world's largest non-governmental development organization, to help entrepreneurs launch water treatment businesses using reverse osmosis to filter groundwater.
+In response, the team switched their research focus and began collaborating with BRAC, a nonprofit organization, to help entrepreneurs launch water treatment businesses using reverse osmosis to filter groundwater.
 Now, they are scaling the project up and measuring impact, pointing out that finding sustainable solutions to Bangladesh’s water crisis today could benefit those who will be affected by rising sea levels in the future.

 How can we address the problem of “leakage” through trade?